 He's known for his use of earthy materials such as sand, clay and mud combined with his dynamic colours, symbols and figurines placed in the context of the past and the present.

 Based on his career, one can perfectly describe Abdel Hafiz as a multifaceted artist with a great patriotic spirit, even in Egypt's most turbulent times, he constantly creates and encourages an uplifting and unified Egyptian identity.

 Abdel Hafiz's style has definitely changed over time in terms of aesthetic when you compare his work in the 60's to his current work.
-However he still maintains his powerful choice of colour combinations and textured canvases.
+I personally prefer his older works.

-Khaled Sorour is an artist whose work I truly admire.
-As cheesy and cliche as it may sound, just seeing his work makes me smile.
-His collection of paintings reveal the daily nuances we experience in Cairo represented through his pop-art-like-style with bold outlines creating a powerful depth within his work.
+Khaled Sorour’s collection of paintings reveal the daily nuances we experience in Cairo represented through his pop-art-like-style with bold outlines creating depth within his work.

 Hussein Bicar was one of Egypt's most noteworthy and accomplished artists of the 20th century and the first Egyptian to illustrate Arabic children's books.
 He was also a teacher, storywriter, poet, reporter and musician.
 He's known for utilising the Nubian and Ancient Egyptian cultures within his artworks.The austerity within Bicar's work is highlighted with his strict lines.
 As a multitalented individual, Bicar made a conscious decision to steer away from Western art and create his own approach to art, and he believed that channeling his Egyptian roots would aid him in doing so.
 And I'd definitely say it did